Bordered Heegaard Floer homology: Invariance and pairing: Type A modules

+With the maps in place, the proof Theorem~\ref{thm:D-invariance} adapts easily to the twisted setting. \end{proof}

-\section{Type \textalt{$A$}{A} modules}
+\chapter{Type \textalt{$A$}{A} modules}

-We now turn to defining the type $A$ module $\CFAa(\HD)$ associated to a bordered Heegaard diagram~$\HD$.
-This uses more of the moduli spaces from Section~\ref{sec:structure-moduli} than the type~$D$ module does; in particular non-trivial partitions appear.
+We now turn to defining the type $A$ module $\CFAa$ associated to a (provincially admissible) bordered Heegaard diagram~$\HD$.
+This uses more of the moduli spaces from Chapter~\ref{chap:structure-moduli} than the type~$D$ module does; in particular, we must consider moduli spaces of curves where the (ordered) partition of Reeb chords has more than one chord per part.